BgeeDB/bgee_pipeline/pipeline/collaboration/oncoMX/README.md

 ## Data verification

-* Check the files in `generated_files/collaboration/oncoMX/`, notably the verification file `oncoMX`.
+* Check the files in `generated_files/collaboration/oncoMX/`, notably the verification file `generateFiles`.

 ## Information about the files generated for OncoMX